tarantool/cartridge/topics/clusterwide-config.md

 ...
 ```

-Beyond these essential sections clusterwide configuration may be used
+Beyond these essential sections, clusterwide configuration may be used
 for storing some other role-specific data.
 Clusterwide configuration
 supports YAML as well as plain text sections.
 It can also be organized
 in nested subdirectories.

-In Lua it's represented by `ClusterwideConfig` object (a table with
+In Lua it's represented by the `ClusterwideConfig` object (a table with
 metamethods).
-Refer to `cartridge.clusterwide-config` module
+Refer to the `cartridge.clusterwide-config` module
 documentation for more details.

 ## Two-phase commit

 Cartridge manages clusterwide configuration to be identical everywhere
-by two-phase commit algorithm implemented in `cartridge.twophase`
+using the two-phase commit algorithm implemented in the `cartridge.twophase`
 module.
-Modification of clusterwide configuration implies applying it on
+Changes in clusterwide configuration imply applying it on
 every instance in the cluster.

-Almost every modyfication of cluster parameters triggers it:
+Almost every change in cluster parameters triggers a two-phase commit:
-joining/expelling a server, editing replicaset roles, managing users,
+joining/expelling a server, editing replica set roles, managing users,
 setting failover and vshard configuration.

-Two-phase commit require all instances to be alive and healthy,
+Two-phase commit requires all instances to be alive and healthy,
 otherwise it returns an error.

 For more details, please, refer to the